CyberSource/cybersource-rest-samples-python/README.md

 # Python Sample Code for the CyberSource SDK

-This repository contains working code samples which demonstrate python integration with the CyberSource REST APIs through the [CyberSource Python SDK](https://github.com/CyberSource/cybersource-rest-client-python).
+This repository contains working code samples which demonstrate python integration with the CyberSource REST APIs through the [CyberSource Python SDK] (https://github.com/CyberSource/cybersource-rest-client-python).

 ## Using the Sample Code